-Livestreamed or pre-recorded videos of HBG employees and authors recommending their favorite books.
-This is an opportunity to highlight both fiction and nonfiction new releases, debuts, backlist, and personal favorites.
-We will supplement original content by sharing virtual events from author social channels, bookstore-hosted livestreams, as well as pre-recorded Shelf Life, Meet the Author, Book Your Next Romance, and Wordsmithing content.
+Livestreamed and pre-recorded videos of HBG employees and authors recommending their favorite books.
+This program highlights both fiction and nonfiction new releases, debuts, backlist, and personal favorites.
+We also share virtual events from author social channels, bookstore-hosted livestreams.

 WEDNESDAY: NOVEL SUSPECTS

-Summary: Livestreamed and pre-recorded conversations between author and editors about what they are reading, watching, and listening to in the crime fiction and true crime genres.
-This content will be supplemented with selfie videos of employee and author recommendations, as well as pre-recorded Author Inquiry video and podcast content.
-(Featured authors don’t need to be crime writers, just crime enthusiasts!)
+Livestreamed and pre-recorded conversations between author and editors about what they are reading, watching, and listening to in the crime fiction and true crime genres.

 FRIDAY: THE CURRENT

-Summary: The Current will be a forum for nonfiction author and editor conversations about current events in relation to their books.
-Potential episode topics include Anya Kamenetz, author of The Art of Screen Time, discussing screen time while kids are at home; and Laura Spinney, author of Pale Rider, about the 1918 Spanish Flu pandemic.
-Conversations could also cover bookstores, sports, music, and other business and cultural sectors that have been disrupted due to COVID-19.
+The Current is a forum for nonfiction author and editor conversations about current events in relation to their books.
+Episode topics include Anya Kamenetz, author of The Art of Screen Time, discussing screen time while kids are at home; and Laura Spinney, author of Pale Rider, about the 1918 Spanish Flu pandemic.
+Conversations will also cover bookstores, sports, music, and other business and cultural sectors that have been disrupted due to COVID-19.

-We will be increasing the frequency of the existing Family Reads newsletter to amplify interactive content developed by our children’s book divisions.
-For example, we’d love to feature videos from the archives of LBYR’s Storytime with Bill series, highlights from the RP Kids daily storytime, downloadable activity kits and coloring book pages from Worthy Kids, and more.
+We have increased the frequency of the existing Family Reads newsletter to amplify interactive content developed by our children’s book divisions.
+The newsletter features videos from the archives of LBYR’s Storytime with Bill series, highlights from the RP Kids daily storytime, downloadable activity kits and coloring book pages from Worthy Kids, and more.

 Specific to kids, parents, educators:

-Permission for educators to read LBYR books aloud to their students through a closed group or platform.
+Permission for educators, librarians, and booksellers, to read LBYR books aloud through a closed group or platform.